aryn-ai/quickstart/sycamore-local-development-example.md

 export OPENAI_API_KEY=YOUR-KEY
 ```

 3. Write initial Sycamore Job.
-The actual notebook with this script is here.
+The actual notebook with this script is hereADD LOCATION!!!.
 However, we will go through how to contruct it below.

 a.
 First, we will import our dependencies from IPython, JSON, Pillow, and Sycamore: